ilijalichkovski/ilijalichkovski/README.md

 - Multimodality and sample-efficient training at [Manifold Machines](https://manifold.mk/)
 - AI safety research at the [AI Safety Initiative Groningen](https://www.aisig.org/)

 My background is in physics, and working on intelligence is incredibly exciting for me.
 Currently learning more about RL.
-Learn more about me on https://ilijalichkovski.notion.site/.
+Read more about me on https://ilijalichkovski.notion.site/.

 To contact me, go to:
 - https://x.com/carnot_cyclist